Skip to main content

 2022-2025 Postdoctoral Fellow

-Lidiana de Moraes specializes in postcolonial and decolonial feminist discourses, particularly the interconnected narratives of contemporary African and Afro-Brazilian female artists.
-Her book project, The Afropoe(li)tics of Insubordination: Cultural Production from Luso-Afro-Brazil in a Global Context, interrogates social justice concepts through literature, film, and music.
-Her research highlights how Black women creatively shape perspectives of the Black Atlantic while collectively manifesting themselves as activists.
+Lidiana de Moraes specializes in postcolonial and decolonial feminist discourses, focusing on the intersecting narratives of contemporary African and Afro-Brazilian women artists.
+Her book project, The Afropoe(li)tics of Insubordination: Feminist Luso-Afro-Brazilian Cultural Production in a Global Context, interrogates social justice issues through literature, film, music, and visual arts from a transnational and transatlantic perspective.
+Her research emphasizes how Black women shape the Black Atlantic’s perspectives while collectively manifesting as activists.
 Lidiana holds a PhD in Literary, Cultural, and Linguistic Studies from the University of Miami.

 Eric Moses Gurevitch